immcantation/immcantation/docs/tutorials/10x_tutorial.rst

 -------------------------------------------------------------------------------------------
 Lineage trees represent the series of shared and unshared mutations leading from clone's germline sequence to the observed sequence data.
 There are multiple ways of building and visualizing these trees.
-Currently the simplest way within Immcantation is to use `Alakazam <https://alakazam.readthedocs.io>`__, which is built around building maximum parsimony trees using `PHYLIP <http://evolution.genetics.washington.edu/phylip.html>`__.
+Currently the simplest way within Immcantation is to use `Alakazam`_, which is built around building maximum parsimony trees using `PHYLIP <http://evolution.genetics.washington.edu/phylip.html>`__.
-Alternatively, you can use `IgPhyML <https://igphyml.readthedocs.io>`__, which builds maximum likelihood trees with B cell specific models.
+Alternatively, you can use `IgPhyML`_, which builds maximum likelihood trees with B cell specific models.
 Here we use IgPhyML.

 To run IgPhyML from within the Docker container, use the ``BuildTrees.py`` script::